Swap2104/Git-Playground/README.md

 # Git-Playground
-This is my git repositary to test and experiment with various git features.
+This is my git repository to test and experiment with various git features.